Kehlsoo/UDP-Echo-Server/README.md

 # UDP-Echo-Server

-A simple program to get familiar with UDP (datagram) sockets
+This simple program involves an echo server and a client that can interact with it.
+The server simply sends back to the client the same data that it recieves.